 We offer the following grants to support community development activity:

 Community Development Support Grant Programme provides financial assistance towards running costs of core community development organisations, with 3 levels of award ranging from £1,250 to £3,500.

 Social Connections Grant Programme provides small grants to local community and voluntary organisations that are involved in activities that encourage people, particularly those that are socially isolated, to participate in social and recreational activities in our communities.
-Grants of £500 are available.
+Grants of £500 are available with match funding in 2023 coming from Causeway GP Federation MDT Social Work, Northern Health & Social Care Trust, Causeway Loneliness Network and Limavady GP MDT Social Work.
 Click here to see a list of current grant recipients.

 Community Festivals Fund provides funding to support the capacity of communities to host community festival events across Causeway Coast and Glens Borough Council.
 Three levels of grant award are available depending on the length of the festival and these range from £750 to £3,000.